raduflp/ChromeAppFrames/README.md

 ChromeAppFrames
 ===============

-Basic window frames for Chrome packaged frameless apps (Windows, Mac, Ubuntu)
+An application to be used as a starting point for Frameless Chrome Packaged Apps.
+It provides a more native-looking title bar and window controls (Windows, Mac, Ubuntu).